Generic Name: rotavirus oral vaccine live (ROE-ta-VI-russ)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Mild fever, diarrhea, or vomiting; runny nose; sore throat.
+Cough; irritability; mild fever, diarrhea, or vomiting; runny nose; sore throat.

 Severe allergic reactions (rash; hives; itching; difficulty breathing or swallowing; tightness in the chest; swelling of the mouth, face, lips, throat, or tongue; unusual hoarseness); blood in the stool; change in bowel movements; ear pain; high fever; red eyes or mouth; severe or persistent stomach pain, diarrhea, or vomiting; swelling of the hands or feet; swollen glands; wheezing or coughing.